sudeepdino008/golinks2/README.md

 # Golinks2

 I love the [golinks](https://github.com/GoLinks/golinks) project and thought that it's a decent project idea to implement while serving as a playground to learn django and other tech.
 The desired feature set is:
-- [x] ability to save links
+- ✅  ability to save links
-- [x] redirect to a link
+- ✅  redirect to a link.
-- [x] list the links
+- ✅  list the links.
-- [ ] search through the available - use webassembly and rust for the search feature
+- search through the available - use webassembly and rust for the search feature.
-- [x] have ability to specify the paths as aliases : `cs/papers/kafka` etc.
+- ✅  have ability to specify the paths as aliases : `cs/papers/kafka` etc.
-- :heavy_check_mark: list subdirectories (for example, when you do `go/ref`)
+- ✅  list subdirectories (for example, when you do `go/ref`).
-- :black_square_button: edit and delete url
+- edit and delete url.
-- [x] authenticated logins
+- ✅  authenticated logins.
-- [] have the bookmarks associated with each user
+- have the bookmarks associated with each user.

 This is meant to be a playground for trying new tech, so there'll be a lot of bells and whistles not necessary for the project, but the above fundamental aim should always work.